 In January 2020, a drug candidate in the clinical development phase aimed at treating neuropathic pain, ACD440, was in-licensed.
 This project is an important strategic in-licensing that strengthens the company's current clinical portfolio.
 The ACD440 project has its origins in Big Pharma and is based on strong scientific grounds.
 The 2021 Nobel Prize in Physiology or Medicine was awarded for the discovery of and insights into TRPV1, the biological system that serves as the basis for ACD440 and is central to temperature regulation and pain.
 The compound that is being developed as a gel for topical treatment has previously undergone clinical trials, but at that time as oral treatment.
-As planned, AlzeCure initiated a Phase Ib clinical trial of the drug candidate in late 2020, which was completed in April this year and showed positive proof-of-mechanism data, i.e. an analgesic effect in humans.
+As planned, AlzeCure initiated a Phase Ib clinical trial of the drug candidate in late 2020, which was completed in April 2021 and showed positive proof-of-mechanism result, i.e. an analgesic effect in humans.
 The efficacy of ACD440 was clearly significant compared with placebo.
 The compound was also well tolerated as a topical gel on the skin, indicating good suitability for further clinical development as topical treatment for neuropathic pain conditions.
-The company is now planning further Phase II trials.
+During the first quarter of 2022, we received feedback from the FDA on the material and documentation submitted for a pre-IND meeting.
+The response was informative and the company is now planning to initiate a phase II clinical trial in patients with neuropathic pain.

-TrkA-NAM builds on the knowledge amassed and assets developed in the NeuroRestore platform, but with the purpose of developing new compounds that focus on providing pain relief in conditions associated with severe pain.
+TrkA-NAM builds on the knowledge amassed and assets developed in the NeuroRestore platform, but with the purpose of developing new compounds that focus on providing pain relief in several conditions associated with severe pain.
 The goal of the project is to develop a small molecule "TrkA-negative allosteric modulator" that can reduce movement-induced and spontaneous pain in patients with painful osteoarthritis.
 The project, which is in the research phase, has strong preclinical and clinical validation.
 The company received the first positive preclinical efficacy data during the latter part of 2020 and is actively working on the development of a drug candidate for preclinical safety studies.